Platform One Party Bus Onboarding Process

 MDO Staging Pipeline Creation Process

-This section describes what happens once the Product Team has an Epic on the COT Epic Board and a GitLab group created.
-If requested, each application comes with an RDS in a multi-tenant cluster and/or an S3 bucket with connection through IRSA.
+This section describes what happens once the product team has an Epic on the COT Epic Board and a GitLab group created.
+If requested, each application comes with an RDS in a multi-tenant cluster and/or an S3 bucket with connection through IAM Roles for Service Accounts (IRSA).

 Things To Know